4bnuk/ToDoList/README.md

 # ToDoList

-A simple to do list with php and materializecss.
+A simple to do list built with php and materializecss.

 ## Screenshot